Driverless car a threat?

 “There is a clear need here for policy from government and local authorities.”

+Is the driverless car a threat?
 Unless wise policy choices are made, autonomous cars could well make our cities even busier and more unsafe than they already are.
 This is the conclusion of the Utrecht-based technology company 2getthere, which specializes in automated transit solutions, in the white paper ‘Automation and Smart Cities: Opportunity or threat?’.
 According to 2getthere, urban policymakers are gazing at autonomous cars through rose-tinted glasses, and are not properly considering the potential negative scenarios.

 In the white paper, the company observes that autonomous cars feature in just about every study on cities of the future – smart cities.
 In this context, they are regarded as the key to fewer cars on the road and reduced traffic movements in cities, while alleviating parking pressure and improving air quality.
 It is also believed that automation will significantly enhance traffic safety.